epam/edp-jenkins-operator/README.md

 ## Prerequisites
 1. Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;
 2. Cluster admin access to the cluster;
-3. EDP project/namespace is deployed by following one of the instructions: [edp-install-openshift](https://github.com/epam/edp-install/blob/master/documentation/openshift_install_edp.md#edp-project) or [edp-install-kubernetes](https://github.com/epam/edp-install/blob/master/documentation/kubernetes_install_edp.md#edp-namespace).
+3. EDP project/namespace is deployed by following the [EDP Install](https://epam.github.io/edp-install/operator-guide/install-edp/) instruction.

 ## Installation
 In order to install the EDP Jenkins Operator, follow the steps below: